CFA FAQs

 Who submits a CFA?

-An applicant can submit the CFA via a secure, web-based application for programs included in the CFA Resources Available Guide, which can be found on the REDC homepage.
+An applicant can submit the CFA via a secure, web-based application for the following projects:

 Is the CFA system any different this round?

 Yes.
-Every year changes are made to make navigating through the process of filling out an application easier.
+Many changes have been made to make navigating through the process of filling out an application easier.

 How are you encouraging participation by likely applicants?

-To maximize participation in the process and ensure high-quality applications, webinars are posted online to explain the programs and eligibility standards.
-Several programs also conduct live webinars which are posted to the REDC website.
+To maximize participation in the process and ensure high-quality applications, public workshops will be held to explain the programs and eligibility standards, as well as improvements to the application process.

 How is a project submitted to the Regional Council for consideration and review?